 Social media is everywhere – we use it to communicate with friends and family, find the latest news and even look for products to buy.
 It has quickly become a core part of life for many billions of people around the world.
 That means that social media marketing should be a core part of any business’ marketing strategy.

 Currently, Facebook, Twitter, Instagram and the rest of the gang have around 2.8 billion global users.
 And while there’s a lot of those users who just follow a few friends and family or use it to play casual games, 95% of adults between 18 and 34 use social media to follow brands.
-That means if you want these people to notice your company and its products or services, you need to have a social media presence.
+If you search for top followed accounts on Instagram, you get to know there are millions of users whom you can target for your business.
+If you want these people to notice your company and its products or services, you need to have a strong social media presence.

 Word of mouth has gone social too.
 Once people would have bought a new product and told a few friends about it, one or two of whom might buy that product themselves.
 These days, people share it on social media.
 They share the brand, they leave customer reviews and tell their friends in their status updates.
 This is known as social proof and 71% of consumers who have a good experience with a company are likely to recommend it to others – mostly on social media.

 There’s no doubting the power of Facebook but also that it is becoming increasingly difficult for companies to make a mark there, especially without paid advertising.
 There are over 50 million small business Pages on Facebook but only around 4 million of these actually use paid advertising.
 Sadly, organic reach (where you reach people without paying) continues to drop, meaning businesses face rising costs to reach potential clients.